Current research projects

 Marine Science BSc: Marine Modelling 4th year module - lecturer

-List of current research students
+List of alumni research students

 Meghan Rochford: Knowledge Transfer Partnership MSc project.
 2016-17.
 Funded by Marine Harvest Ltd and KTP Scotland